isomerpages/ogp-buildforgood/_projects/Dovejob.md

 ### Proposed Solution

 We zoned in on resume creation as the first step in making it easier for seniors to get a job.
-We want to create an AI-powered chatbot to empower seniors with instant resume creation.The chatbot will gather information from the seniors through a conversation and automatically generates a resume ready to be dropped off at job portals and with potential employers.
+We want to create an AI-powered chatbot to empower seniors with instant resume creation.

+The chatbot will gather information from the seniors through a conversation and automatically generates a resume ready to be dropped off at job portals and with potential employers.
 To enhance accessibility, seniors will be able to use voice instead of typing.